maxwell-lucas2/Drone_controller_explorer/README.md

 ## License

-MIT — Use freely for education and research.
+UVM — Use freely for education and research.